Sound at sea, sargassum buries beaches and threatens tourism

 'A devastating mainstay'

-The Mexican federal government is building four sargassum-collecting vessels costing around $783,500 each it hopes will work to help protect its Caribbean coast from sargassum.
+The Mexican federal government is building four sargassum-collecting vessels costing around $783,500 each to help protect the Caribbean coast from the seaweed.

 Hotels between Cancun and Puerto Morelos reported spending around $200,000 each on wages for beach clean-up personnel and transporting seaweed to disposal sites after the 2018 sargassum surge